Aren’t they all full-spectrum LED grow lights?

 And I will show you exactly which LED fixtures provide this ideal light and do so at a reasonable cost.
 Why spend over a thousand dollars on a light, when you can get the same thing for a few hundred?

-Full Spectrum LED Grow Lights: Summary of Recommendations
+- 4 Full Spectrum LED Grow Lights: Final Thoughts

 Here’s a quick summary of the best plant grow lights.
 If you’re curious why I chose these lights, you’ll find brief reviews for each below and also links to more in-depth reviews.